 While many of 21’s lyrics are productive reflections that guide him away from his tough past, he also is who he is.
 When your daily reality growing up is one where people close to you die suddenly and violently, social awareness beyond the block is not a priority.
 He still uses “bitch” in his music.
 He still has moments where he revels in bloodlust.
 He’s still a street nigga that made it, someone that wouldn’t find a problem with describing his riches as “Jewish money.”
 My concern has nothing to do with the man’s content, however.
 What bothers me is how quickly 21 has been OKed to represent popular entities.

-The Jewish money bar on “asmr” could be a blip or the tip of the iceberg.
+The Jewish money bar on “asmr” from his latest album I am > I was could be a blip or the tip of the iceberg.
 I don’t see 21 Savage’s shine stopping anytime soon, and as long as he keeps pushing this new chapter of his life’s story as a wiser, more positive human being, he’ll continue to have eyes on him.
 On one hand, major bag alert.
 On the other hand, a higher place to fall from if a string of complaints about his lyrical content flood in.